 The District adheres to Governmental Accounting Standards Board (GASB) Statement Number 14, "Financial Reporting Entity," as amended by GASB Statement Number 39, "Determining Whether Certain Organizations Are Component Units."
 This Statement requires the financial statements of the District (the primary government) to include its component units, if any.
 A component unit is a legally separate organization for which the elected officials of the primary government are financially accountable.
-Based on the criteria established in GASB 14, as amended, there are no component units required to be included.
+Based on the criteria established in GASB 84, the pension plans and retiree trust of the District are reported as Fiduciary Fund Componet Units.
+All changes in teh plans must be approved by their respective Boards of Trustees.
+The plans were created for the exclusive benefit of the District.